 - Acceptable image formats: .jpg, .gif.
 (Image files must be less than 10mb each.)

 Supplement Type, Category and Description of Acceptable Submissions:

 Submit samples of your work in architecture or design, including digital versions of blueprints/plans, drawings and/or photographs.

 Include a digital video of one or more solo performances of contrasting styles and/or of your choreography (no more than five minutes total).
 Please do not submit group work unless you have a prominently featured solo, or you are the choreographer.
 On-campus auditions are not offered; however, if you are able to visit campus while classes are in session, contact the dance program office during business hours at (609) 258-3017 for a meeting and/or opportunity to participate in a class.

 Include a portfolio of your work in any or all of the following media totaling no more than five pages: poetry, short stories, novel excerpts and translations.
 Please do not submit journalism samples or complete books.

-Categories: Classical Instrument, Classical Voice, Composition, Piano
+Categories: Classical Instrument, Classical Voice, Composition, Jazz, Piano

 Classical Instrument (except piano) — Include a 10 to 15-minute submission of advanced solo work that shows contrasting examples of expression and technique.
 Please do not submit orchestral or ensemble work unless you have a prominently featured solo.